-325 In 2020, interviews with four members and one observer of the Ecuadorian DAG were held, further are planned in 2021.
+326 In 2020, interviews with four members and one observer of the Ecuadorian DAG were held, further are planned in 2021.

-According to information provided by the Ecuadorian Government at the TSD Sub-committee meeting in 2018, the consultation process started already in 2017, was led by several ministries (Ministry of External Trade, Ministry of Environment, Ministry of Labour and Ministry of External Relations and Human Mobility) and included engagement with their sectorial councils.
+327 According to information provided by the Ecuadorian Government at the TSD Sub-committee meeting in 2018, the consultation process started already in 2017, was led by several ministries (Ministry of External Trade, Ministry of Environment, Ministry of Labour and Ministry of External Relations and Human Mobility) and included engagement with their sectorial councils.
 However, as civil society representatives expressed a wish to establish a DCC, as a preparation for this, four regional workshops were held in Ecuador with 155 participants, and one workshop at the national level, further to which a commission was designated to prepare the Rules of procedure for a DCC.
 In December 2018, the Rules of procedure were ready and DCC was established.
 Its Presidency is held on a rotation basis, by each sub-group for eight months.
-See: https://trade.ec.europa.eu/doclib/docs/2019/february/tradoc 157701.pdf the Colombian and Peruvian civil society.
-The interviewed members of the DCC shared also the following observations:
+See: https://trade.ec.europa.eu/doclib/docs/2019/february/tradoc 157701.pdf

-327 Information based on interviews and text of the Rules of procedure shared with the evaluation team.
+328 Information based on interviews and text of the Rules of procedure shared with the evaluation team.